alfiomartini/widgets_flask/README.md

 This is a small server written in Flask for the widgets application.
 This was needed in order to avoid exposing private keys used to access the resources of the severall apps inside the application.
 The server is comprised of three endpoints:

-- GET /youtube/{_subject_}: return a JSON list of videos about subject
+- GET /youtube/{_subject_}: return a JSON list of videos about _subject_.

 `curl https://widgets-flask.herokuapp.com/youtube/NicoleCross`

-- GET /unsplash/{_subject_}: return a JSON list of images related to subject
+- GET /unsplash/{_subject_}: return a JSON list of images related to _subject_.

 `curl https://widgets-flask.herokuapp.com/unsplash/libraries`

 - POST /translate : return JSON data with source text translated to target language.
-Requires input text and language code.
+Requires _input_ text and language _code_.

 `curl -X POST -H "Content-Type: application/json" -d '{"input":"Hello World", "code":"pt"}' https://widgets-flask.herokuapp.com/translate`